 After the procedure is completed, the catheters are removed and pressure will be held until the bleeding stops.
-You will be asked to lie flat in the bed without moving your legs for up to four hours.
+You will be asked to lie flat on the bed without moving your legs for up to four hours.
 The doctor will talk with you and your family regarding the results of the study.
-Depending on the results of the test, you may be discharged home afterwards.
+Depending on the results of the test, you may be discharged home afterward.

-Overall, an elctrophysiology study is a safe procedure.
+Overall, an electrophysiology study is a safe procedure.
 There are risks involved in having this study performed like any other invasive procedure.
-The risks include damage and bleeding of the vessels where the catheters are inserted and puncturing the heart wall with the catheters causing bleeding around the heart sac, and infections.
+The risks include damage and bleeding of the vessels where the catheters are inserted and puncturing the heart wall with the catheters causing bleeding around the heart sac and infections.
 Blood clots and strokes have been reported, and deaths from the procedure are rare.

 Ablation is a procedure done in conjunction with the electrophysiology study.
 If you have a fast arrhythmia which you and your doctor have decided needs to be cured, an ablation may be recommended.
 After the electrophysiology study is performed, an ablation may be also performed at the same time using the catheters.
 Through one of the special catheters, radiofrequency energy can be delivered through its tip and a very small area of tissue destroyed.

 There are risks involved with radiofrequency ablation in addition to the risks of the electrophysiology study.
-If the AV node (connection between the upper chambers and lower chambers) is damaged, you may need a pacemaker.
+If the AV node (the connection between the upper chambers and lower chambers) is damaged, you may need a pacemaker.

 Performing the ablation requires an additional 2 to 4 hours and the total electrophysiology study and ablation may take up to 6 to 8 hours.
 Because of the length of the procedure and sedation during the procedure, you will most likely stay overnight and be discharged the following day.

 A pacemaker is a device which treats slow heart rhythms (bradycardia).
-The small generator is placed surgically under your skin just below the collar bone.
+The small generator is placed surgically under your skin just below the collarbone.
 There are one or two wires connected to the generator which go through the blood vessel into your heart.
-There electrical impulses are delivered to your heart when needed.
+Their electrical impulses are delivered to your heart when needed.

 Automatic Implantable Cardioverter Defibrillator (AICD)

-Automatic Implantable Cardioverter Defibrillators are for treating rapid life threatening rhythms.
+Automatic Implantable Cardioverter Defibrillators or (ICD) are for treating rapid life-threatening rhythms.
 The device is similar to pacemakers, only in addition to treating slow heart rhythms, they treat rapid ones as well.
 The device generator is larger than the pacemaker.
 One or two wires will be placed in your heart through blood vessels.
-There the device can watch every heart beat and deliver therapies, including shocks, when needed.
-Vice president Cheney recently had an AICD implanted.
+There the device can watch every heartbeat and deliver therapies, including shocks, when needed.